ZeroCM/zcm/docs/philosophy.md

 ### Manual Approach

-At first, we might not see this as a problem and opt to manually-roll data types and encodings.
+At first, we might not see this as a problem and opt to manually roll data types and encodings.
 As an example, we may want to send an *orientation* to another process.
 An *orientation* consists of a roll, pitch and yaw.
 We might decide to implement a send function as follows: